MehmetMHY/cha/README.md

 - `cha --code_dump`
 - `cha -d`

-The code dump feature uses `fzf` for an improved file selection experience:
+The codedump feature uses `fzf` for an improved file selection experience:

 - Navigate directories with `cd` (supports direct paths like `cd dirname` and `cd ..`)
 - Select files with `select` command